Jun-hwan Cha is the latest skating sensation to come out of the Republic of Korea.

 “I feel like I learn from Yuzuru (Hanyu) and Javier (Fernández).
 When I am training with them and sometimes I have a bad day and my jumps are not good, I watch them and it makes me work harder.
 I feel fortunate to train with the best skaters in the world.”

-David Wilson choreographed both of his competitive programs for this season.
+David Wilson choreographed both competitive programs for this season.